mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### has_vars
 > var*

-Check the specified variables are not unset and not empty; otherwise, return `1`.
+Check the specified variables are not unset and not empty.
+Otherwise, return `1`.

 ```
 function foo () {